 Introduction to Canine Hip Dysplasia

-Canine Hip Dysplasia (CHD) was first described in 1937 by Dr. Gerry B. Schnelle.
+Canine Hip Dysplasia (CHD) was first described in 1935 by Dr. Gerry B. Schnelle.
 Dr. Schnelle initially called it "bilateral congenital subluxation of the coxofemoral joint".
 It was originally thought to be a rare condition but is now recognized as the most common orthopedic disease in dogs.
-The radiograph image on the left is the first known example of CHD to be published in a scientific journal.
+This radiographic image is the first known example of CHD to be published in a scientific journal.

 In 1966, Henricson, Norberg and Olsson refined the definition of CHD describing it as: "A varying degree of laxity of the hip joint permitting subluxation during early life, giving rise to varying degrees of shallow acetabulum and flattening of the femoral head, finally inevitably leading to osteoarthritis."

-Hip dysplasia is a disease of complex inheritance, that is it is caused by many genes.
-Veterinarians and dog breeders have attempted to eliminate CHD through selective breeding strategies.
-However, the reduction of CHD frequency in pure-breed dogs has been disappointing.
+Hip dysplasia is a disease of complex inheritance, meaning it is caused by many genes and its expression can be affected by multiple non-genetic factors.
+Veterinarians and dog breeders have attempted to eliminate CHD through selective breeding strategies based on scoring of the standard hip-extended radiograph, however, the reduction of CHD frequency in pure-breed dogs has been disappointing.